 Themes are a huge part of qualitative research.
 McLeod (2011) argued that themes are the primary aim of qualitative inquiry.
 Understanding how themes represent the data and findings of a qualitative inquiry, three themes emerged from both reading the course material and the lived experience of my value system (i.e., communication), including a) understanding, or the ability to understand something, b) lived experienced, or personal knowledge about the world gained through direct, firsthand involvement in everyday events, and c) culture, or the lifestyle and traditions that reflect my background.

-Theme 1: Understanding the Concept of Research
+Theme 1: Understanding the Concept of Qualitative Research

-Throughout the pre-intensive, ideas of gathering meaning emerged and reflected a theme of understanding.
+Throughout the pre-intensive period, ideas of gathering meaning emerged and reflected a theme of understanding.
 For example, I initially struggled with trying to know to differences between qualitative and quantitative research.
 So, reading about the similarities and differences between the two research methods was helpful and supported my understanding of differences in research methodologies.
 In addition, I understood how our entire life is a form of qualitative methodology.
 I became aware of how the Bible is full of a lived-experiences of people and how these examples reflect the approach of phenomenology and support identifying experiences of specific groups and situations.
 I also discovered that I gained understanding through the actions of generating a summary, reflection, and synthesis of the course material.

 Theme 2: Lived Experienced